 2. Fresher Indoor Air

-Media air filters may be effective at catching dust, pollen, dander and other large particles, but only the highest-rated HEPA filters can latch onto tiny bacteria and viruses.
+Media air filters can latch onto tiny bacteria and viruses.
 UV lights reduce the number of microorganisms in the air without reducing airflow.

 3. Improved Efficiency